Lindydancer/multicolumn/README.md

 about the environment outside Emacs, for example a window manager may reserve parts of the screen.
-This package tries to contains information for as many systems as possible, however, you may need configure this package to match yor system.
+This package tries to contains information for as many systems as possible, however, you may need configure this package to match your system.

 See variable is the source code for how to configure this package.

-## Windows Notes
+## MS-Windows Notes

 ### Width of multiple monitor display

-The functions `display-pixel-width` and `display-pixel-height` functions only return the dimentions of the primary monitor, in some Emacs versions.
+The functions `display-pixel-width` and `display-pixel-height` functions only return the dimensions of the primary monitor, in some Emacs versions.
 To make this package use the full display, you can do something like: